 - Case Studies

-Edina UK Ltd supports family run business, Gilfresh Produce, to develop on-site energy through renewable energy through biogas CHP (combined heat and power) plant.
+Edina supports family run business, Gilfresh Produce, to develop on-site energy through Combined Heat and Power (CHP) plant using renewable biogas energy.

 Waste vegetables from the washing and packing plant were historically sent to neighbouring farms and used for cattle feed, however, Gilfresh now use this waste together with grass and maize as feedstock for its new Anaerobic Digestion (AD) plant which is capable of processing over 7,500 tonnes each year.